zachvalenta/jvns.ca/content/post/2017-05-10-a-small-website-bug-story.markdown

 So we've solved Mystery 2 -- I deleted that `.htaccess` file, and jvns.nfshost.com started behaving normally again.

+I'm not sure why I needed this in the first place -- normally webservers will automatically gzip content when asked to, and my webserver definitely does this now.
+Maybe it didn't in the past though!

-Also, when I cleared my Cloudflare cache my site started behaving normally again, which I take to be a good sign.
-Maybe my backend's aberrant behavior was causing Cloudflare to break somehow?
+Also, when I cleared my Cloudflare cache my site started behaving normally again, which I think means the problem is fixed.
+Maybe my weird Apache rule's aberrant behavior was causing Cloudflare to break somehow?
 Not clear!

 ### why did it take me half a day to fix it?